loginid1/loginid-tutorial/README.md

 After building the project you are ready to launch the system:

-- `docker-compose up`  // this launches the system.
-Use `docker-compose -f docker-compose-dev.yml up` to use debugging enabled containers
+- `docker-compose up`  // this launches the system
 - `http://localhost`  // open a browser at that location and enjoy the app
   - these ports will be used: **80, 8001, 8080, 8090, 8444**